Telecommunication-Telemedia-Assessment/image_quality_test/images/README.md

 finally the `./select_representations.py` script selects based on vmaf the used images for the test.

 To calculate SI and VCA you need the corresponding tools locally installed.
+For VCA you need to add a specific output of json to the tool.